 • A student wrote and submitted briefs to court arguing a veteran’s traffic citations should be dismissed.
 After the student’s successful oral advocacy at arraignment, the court ruled in favor of our client, waived approximately $5,000 in fines and fees, recalled a warrant and placed him on a path toward restoration of his driving privileges.

-• Students prepared and filed briefs with the VA in support of a Korean War veteran’s claim for disability benefits related to his hearing loss, depression and Parkinson’s Disease, all of which developed because of his maintenance of aircraft and exposure to toxic substances in the line of duty.
+• Students prepared and filed appeal briefs in support of a Korean War veteran’s claim for VA disability benefits related to his hearing loss, depression and Parkinson’s Disease, all of which developed because of his maintenance of aircraft and exposure to toxic substances in the line of duty.